 What would bath time be without rubber duckies?
-Probably not as much fun—but also a whole lot cleaner, according to a new study published this week in the journal Biofilms and Microbiomes.
+Probably not as much fun—but also a whole lot cleaner, according to a study published in the journal Biofilms and Microbiomes.

 That's because it turns out those squeaky toys are far from squeaky clean thanks to “potentially pathogenic bacteria" in four out of the five bath toys examined by researchers.

 For the study, Swiss and American researchers looked at the biofilm communities inside 19 bath toys collected from random households as well as six toys used in controlled clean or dirty water conditions.
 They found that all of the examined bath toys “had dense and slimy biofilm" on their inner surfaces.
 What's more, 56% of the real-use toys and all of the dirty-water toys had fungi build up. ?